-Students with disabilities must meet or exceed academic standards with or without reasonable modifications.
-Under no circumstances should any modification result in a fundamental alteration to the course.
+Students with disabilities must meet or exceed academic standards with or without reasonable accommodations.
+Under no circumstances should any accommodation result in a fundamental alteration to the course.

-When should students request modifications from their instructors?
+When should students request accommodations from their instructors?

-What if the student’s modification requests differ from what a verification letter recommends?
+What if the student’s accommodation requests differ from what a verification letter recommends?

 What should instructors do when students say their disabilities limit attendance or meeting deadlines?

 Class attendance and assignment policies are set by faculty or departments.
 When the functional limitations of the disability affect a student’s participation in their classes, the student’s coordinator may recommend flexibility with attendance and deadline policies as a possible reasonable accommodation.

 However, flexibility with attendance and deadline policies may not be reasonable if class participation is determined as an essential component of the class.